zfliu-bnu/Urban-water-scarcity/README.md

 # Urban-water-scarcity

 Data availability.
-All the data created in this study are openly available and the supplementary data can be downloaded from OneDrive (https://1drv.ms/u/s!AoYihVrJvSy3jkJ44FcBd-j9RliY?e=Tbj5c3).
+All the data created in this study are openly available and the supplementary data can be downloaded from OneDrive (https://1drv.ms/u/s!AoYihVrJvSy3jkJ44FcBd-j9RliY?e=Tbj5c3) or 百度网盘(https://pan.baidu.com/s/1X6b0bqKPAmNyvm2GRxmgEQ, 提取码：GUWS).
 Other data are available from the corresponding author upon reasonable request.

 List of supplementary data